2026 IRS Tax Brackets: What Business Owners and High Earners Should Know

 The quick take

-- Don’t confuse marginal rate with your whole income—only the top slice hits each higher bracket.
+- Don’t confuse marginal rate with your whole income.
+Only the top slice hits each higher bracket.

 - Business owners win by timing income/deductions, using retirement space, and coordinating SALT/charitable strategy with state and payroll taxes.